quangtienftu49/-scheduler/README.md

 Download this repo https://github.com/lighthouse-labs/scheduler-api as your backend.
 Follow the README.

-Please create .env.test (copied from .env.example) and change PGDATABSE value to scheduler_test.
+Please create .env.test (copied from .env.development) and change PGDATABSE value to scheduler_test.
 Create a new database called scheduler_test to test E2E with Cypress.

 ## Screenshots